oemof/oemof-solph/doc/oemof_solph.rst

 the application example for the component is a flexible combined heat and power (chp) plant.
-Of course, an instance of this class can represent also another component with one input and two output flows and a flexible ratio between these flows, leading to the following constraints:
+Of course, an instance of this class can represent also another component with one input and two output flows and a flexible ratio between these flows, with the following constraints:

 .. include:: ../oemof/solph/components.py
   :start-after: _ETCHP-equations: